-- 2. Junior or Senior classification - 3.
+- Minimum Cumulative GPA of at least a 3.0 on a 4.0 scale - 2.
+Junior or Senior classification - 3.
 ACT Reading score of at least 19, or equivalent - a.
 English enrollment must also have an ACT English score of at least 19, or equivalent - b.
 Math course enrollment must also have an ACT Math/QAS score of at least 19, or equivalent